 Every time you click a picture, all the images you have taken are stored in a DCIM folder.
-Whether it’s a digital camera or the camera app for Android or iPhone, the photos taken and stored on an SD card.
+Whether it’s a digital camera or the camera app for Android or iPhone, the photos are taken and stored on an SD card.
 Every digital camera regardless of its brand uses the DCIM folder to store the photos.
-Even the apps you use to edit and share photos clicked on your smartphone uses the same folder to save the photos.
-You must now be wondering why this DCIM folder is so important and why every photos are stored in DCIM folder.
+Even the apps you use to edit and share photos clicked on your smartphone use the same folder to save the photos.
+You must now be wondering why this DCIM folder is so important and why every photo is stored in the DCIM folder.
 Read on to know why.

 What Does DCIM stand for?

 DCIM stands for Digital Camera Images.
-It is the preferred standard name, since a folder named Photos or Images would be simpler, and also easy to spot.
-However, there is a reason behind the choice for a DCIM folder.
+It is the preferred standard name since a folder named Photos or Images would be simpler, and also easy to spot.
+However, there is a reason behind the choice of a DCIM folder.

 Why are Photos Kept in DCIM Folder?

 The name DCIM which is given for storing photos in digital cameras is part of the DCF (Design Rule for Camera File System) specifications.
 This has been adopted by all digital camera makers and has become an industry standard.
 As the DCF specification is common, camera and smartphone makers, including app and software developers, stick to this DCIM storage habit.

 Suppose every digital camera maker or phone’s operating system had its own pictures folder, the software programs will not be able to find images automatically on a connected device.
 Also, you won’t be able to take an SD card from one digital camera and plug it into another one directly.
 Even accessing the photos without reformatting the device or rearranging the file system would not have been possible.